-But, as anyone in learning about the Maldives will hear a lot, it’s different in Fuvahmulah.
+But, as anyone learning about the Maldives will hear a lot, it’s a little different in Fuvahmulah.
 The large island’s unique geography has made it the most fertile in the archipelago.
 Even the name itself comes from the areca nuts which grow there (‘fuvah’), and the list of the island’s produce is almost endless.

 (Aubergine, carrots, lemons…)

 The general rule in such small islands is that the soil becomes richer the further from the ocean you get.
 Plants thrive away from the salt spray, decaying to form a rich water-retaining humus, which begets fantastic fruits in places like Fuvahmulah.

 (chillies, watermelon, mango…)